 The distinguished trusts and estates attorneys combine decades of experience with compassion and a client-centered approach to business, making this sometimes-difficult process easier on everyone involved.
 New York trusts and estates lawyers have dedicated their entire careers to helping clients with their estate planning, giving them piece of mind, knowing that their families will be properly taken care of after they pass.
 With decades of experience dealing with highly complex matters, such as commercial transactions, trusts, estates, and real estate dealings.

-When it comes time to plan your estate, our attorneys can help you to assess your holdings and property and ensure that all of your non-liquid assets are properly valued and accounted for.
-We also help clients to create essential legal documents, including wills, trusts, and powers of attorney.
+When it comes time to planning an estate, attorneys can help assess their client’s holdings and property and ensure that all non-liquid assets are properly valued and accounted for.
+They can help clients create essential legal documents, including wills, trusts, and powers of attorney.

 Like every state, New York has its own statutory and procedural nuances regarding trusts and estates.
-In this respect, it’s important not to simply work with any New York trusts and estates attorney, but to secure legal counsel who can apply years of experience to help you make the most of your trust formation or estate planning process.
+In this respect, it is important not to simply work with any New York trusts and estates attorney, but to secure legal counsel who can apply years of experience to help an individual make the most of their trust formation or estate planning process.